Veams/documentation/methodology/javascript/bringItTogether/methodology__jsTogether.md

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

-As mentioned earlier, one of the main advantages of Veams is how easily other developers can identify important information about a component simply by looking at the markup.
+As previously mentioned, one of the main advantages of Veams is how easily developers can identify important information about components by looking at markup.
+Below we deconstruct the code block above to demonstrate how you can get information about a component's JavaScript functionality by reviewing it's markup.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})